Contraceptive trials in Puerto Rico: Timeline of Enovid

+Enovid was submitted first for regulatory approval in 1957 for the treatment of menstrual disorders and infertility.
+Originally, it was not submitted to the FDA as an oral contraceptive, although it was developed as such.
+A supplemental application was submitted to the FDA in 1959 to expand its usage as a contraceptive.
+It was approved in 1960 and in 1961 and it was found that it could cause rare, but serious complications.

 Ethics and controversy

-Even though the contents of the original birth control pill were modified after trials due to the dangerous levels of hormones in its contents, the discovery and the authorization of the pill made a profound impact on women’s reproductive rights in the United States.
+Even though the composition of the original birth control pill was modified after trials due to the dangerous levels of hormones, the discovery and the authorization of the pill made a profound impact on women's reproductive rights in the United States.
 Women were now able to directly control their own fertility because of the legalization of the pill and the studies that aided in the authorization of the pill.
-Instead of having to deal with an accidental pregnancy, women were provided the opportunity to delay having children allowing them to pursue higher educational goals or seek employment.
-Based on statistics, the pill was considered “…one of the most transformational developments in the business sector in the last 85 years.
-Fully one-third of the wage gains women have made since the 1960s are the result of access to oral contraceptives.”
-Additionally, studies have shown evidence that “between 1969 and 1980, the dropout rate among women with access to the pill was 35 percent lower than women without access to the pill,” and that “birth control has been estimated to account for more than 30 percent of the increase in the proportion of women in skilled careers from 1970 to 1990.”
+Instead of having to deal with an accidental pregnancy, women were provided with the opportunity to delay having children, allowing them to pursue higher educational goals or seek employment.
+Based on statistics, the pill was considered "…one of the most transformational developments in the business sector in the last 85 years.
+Fully one-third of the wage gains women have made since the 1960s are the result of access to oral contraceptives."
+Additionally, studies have shown evidence that "between 1969 and 1980, the dropout rate among women with access to the pill was 35 percent lower than women without access to the pill," and that "birth control has been estimated to account for more than 30 percent of the increase in the proportion of women in skilled careers from 1970 to 1990."

 The ethics of the trial in Puerto Rico are still debated.
-A Puerto Rican woman named Delia Mestre, who participated in the trial unknowingly, struggled with the idea that she and other hundreds of women served as guinea pigs to benefit white women of higher socioeconomic status on the mainland of the United States.
-When questioned about her participation in the experiments, Mestre explains that "the experiments were both good and bad.
+A Puerto Rican woman named Delia Mestre, who participated in the trial unknowingly, was questioned about her participation in the experiments.
+She explained that "the experiments were both good and bad.
 Why didn't anyone let us make some decisions for ourselves?"
-With tears in her eyes, Mestre also stated "I have difficulty explaining that time to my own grown children.
+She also stated, "I have difficulty explaining that time to my own grown children.
 I have very mixed feelings about the entire thing."
-Unfortunately, Mestre and the other women who participated in the trials were not allowed to make an informed decision on whether they wanted to serve in the trials.
-The bodies and welfare of impoverished women were sacrificed for the benefits of white women and male scientists who considered the pill a milestone in the fields of science and healthcare.
+Mestre and the other women who participated in the trials were not allowed to make an informed decision on whether they wanted to serve in the trials.

 Feminist response to trials

-Angela Davis criticized the unethical nature of the trials.
-She criticized Margaret Sanger's public statement in support for the implementation of forced contraceptive trials in Puerto Rico as a direct example of the negative rhetoric that harmed minority women.
-In response, Sanger argued that "morons, mental defectives, epileptics, illiterates, paupers, unemployables, criminals and prostitutes” should be forcibly sterilized or given contraception to limit their reproductive capabilities.

-In her film, La Operación, Ana Maria Garcia interviews women involved in the program.
-Many women were inadequately advised on procedures, and others argued that they did not have other choices due to the constant coercion.
+In a 2006 review of Ana María García's 1982 film La Operación, Tamara Falicov noted that "Puerto Rico became an important testing ground for U.S. pharmaceutical companies working on the effectiveness of the birth control pill."